jonkeller/RavensProgressiveMatrixProblemManager/README.md

 Example:

-http://localhost:3000/api/v1/figures?shape=square -> returns a JSON blob representing all figures whose verbal descriptions contain at least one square. http://localhost:3000/api/v1/figures?shape=square&fill=yes&size=huge -> returns a JSON blob representing all figures whose verbal descriptions contain at least one huge filled square.
+http://localhost:3000/api/v1/figures?shape=square -> returns a JSON blob representing all figures whose verbal descriptions contain at least one square.

+http://localhost:3000/api/v1/figures?shape=square&fill=yes&size=huge -> returns a JSON blob representing all figures whose verbal descriptions contain at least one huge filled square.

 Currently shape, size, and fill are the only 3 attributes it can search on.
 Partial strings like "squa" don't work yet, and it's also currently case-sensitive.

 To install and start it:
 * cd RavensProgressiveMatrixProblemManagerBackEnd
-* Ensure that the set of all figures is in ../../Project-Code-Java/Problems/AllGivenFigures ** This will likely change, and a tool to generate that set may be provided.
+* Ensure that the set of all figures is in ../../Project-Code-Java/Problems/AllGivenFigures
 * npm install
 * npm start
 * Test at the URLs given above.

 ## Front-End
 This is an Ember application which uses the REST API.

 To install and start it:
 * cd RavensProgressiveMatrixProblemManagerFrontEnd